 Historically, natural color diamonds have always been rare.
 Their scarcity meant prices were extremely high, and natural color diamonds were the preserve of only the world’s elite.
 Scientists began to experiment with ways of color enhancing diamonds to meet this demand, initially using vegetable dyes to coat the stones.
 Understandably, these coatings were not permanent.
 The first breakthrough came when in 1905 English chemist Sir William Crookes exposed some diamonds to radiation by burying them in radium-bromide salts for an extended period of time, creating the very first permanently enhanced blue diamonds.

 The problem, of course, was that these diamonds were dangerously radioactive after the process.
 Nevertheless, Crookes had proved that the color of a diamond could be altered, and the search was now on to find a safe means of doing so.

-After the creation of safely irradiated diamonds, the development of color diamonds quickly escalated.
+After the creation of these first irradiated diamonds, the development of color diamonds quickly escalated.
 In the early 1950’s, scientists found that heating irradiated diamonds to a high temperature in a process known as annealing would cause them to change color even further, and a multitude of new colors were created.

 In the meantime, the search for answers goes on.
-We’re yet to solve the mystery of how certain colors – like rose pink - really appear through enhancement, while the discovery of new colors - like red - is still to be unveiled.
+We’re yet to solve the mystery of how certain colors – like pink - really appear through enhancement, while the discovery of new colors - like red - is still to be unveiled.